Video-Miner/Releases/Readme_Linux.md

     * 4a.
 Enter the ETH address you want payments sent to.
     * 4b.
 Enter your authentication Token (If you don’t have a token reach out to us on Discord or Email).
     * 4c.
 Enter the ID of the GPU(s) you'd like to allocate to the pool.
 Click GPU Help to find your GPU ID.
     * 4d.
-Select your desired stream capacity (up to 10) from the dropdown.
+Input your desired stream capacity (up to 10).

 5. Once completed, `CTRL+C` to exit the installer.
 Make sure you see the status of the service before exiting to avoid closing during the installation process.